 When my husband and I moved back to North Carolina to be closer to our family, I split my time between freelance writing and teaching riding lessons.
 We built a barn for my horse Crimson and my riding students' horses.

 Eventually, I began to spend most of my time on my pet project – Motherhood: Lost and Found – a memoir about my mother’s descent into Alzheimer’s at the same time I was trying to become a mother.
 After a series of miscarriages and much heartache, my husband and I were blessed with a beautiful baby girl.
-And several years later, my memoir was published.
+Several years later, my memoir was published.

 My career as a journalist began shortly after my husband Joel and I were married.
 We lived in Atlanta, GA, and I was hired by Communication Channels, Inc., a magazine conglomerate.
 I worked my way up from editorial assistant to assistant editor at Today's Living and Better Nutrition magazines to managing editor of Cashflow Magazine.